What This Solves

 Choosing the Right Encryption Type

-- Use Enc<Shared, T>when users need to decrypt and verify results (votes, game outcomes, personal data)
+Enc<Shared, T>when users need to decrypt and verify results (votes, game outcomes, personal data) - Use

-- Use Enc<Mxe, T>for internal state that users shouldn’t access (system secrets, aggregate statistics, protocol data)
+Enc<Mxe, T>for internal state that users shouldn’t access (system secrets, aggregate statistics, protocol data)

 Performance Considerations

-- Complex nesting: Deep struct hierarchies increase LEN values - flatten when possible
+[u8; 1000]becomesSharedEncryptedStruct<1000>- consider if you really need all elements encrypted - Complex nesting: Deep struct hierarchies increase LEN values - flatten when possible

-- Mixed returns: (Enc<Shared, T>, Enc<Mxe, U>)creates separate encrypted structs for optimal access patterns
+(Enc<Shared, T>, Enc<Mxe, U>)creates separate encrypted structs for optimal access patterns

 Testing Your Callbacks